natpish/finalproj/markdown/index.md

 Poniie, kuman, MECHEER and existing products that monitor real-time energy consumption and display cost.
-Our product goes beyond just monitoring, it also provides cloud-driven insights to revolutionize how you manage your energy consumption.The other products that are similar are expensive, but our product has theadvantage of being cheap and small-scale which is more suitable for homeowners.
+Our product goes beyond just monitoring, it also provides cloud-driven insights to revolutionize how you manage your energy consumption.
+The other products that are similar are expensive, but our product has the advantage of being cheap and small-scale which is more suitable for homeowners.

 <div style="display:flex;flex-wrap:wrap;justify-content:space-evenly;">
   <div style='display: inline-block; vertical-align: top;'>